cabintech/FXCoreMP/doc/toon.md

 has goals very similar to this project.
 However the abstractions and implementation are much too complex to implement in the FXCore instruction set.
 HLA is more oriented to general purpose computers than specialty processors like DSPs.
-For this project it seemed much simpler to expand the macro processor to recognize a more expressive (and yet still simple) syntax.
+For this project it seemed much simpler to expand the macro processor to recognize a more expressive (and yet still simple) syntax to achieve similar goals.